junxit/us-congress-bills-117/metadata.md

 - 2021-04-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1898-1899)
 - 2021-04-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1898-1899)
 - 2021-04-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2021-07-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-12-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-253.
+- 2022-12-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-253.
+- 2022-12-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 637.